richardlehane/sipli.city/content/devlog/bake-off/index.md

 draft = false
 +++

-Two weeks ago I gave a first demonstration of siplicity for the [iPRES conference](https://ipres2024.pubpub.org/) (the "bake off" stream).
+Two weeks ago I gave a first demonstration of Siplicity for the [iPRES conference](https://ipres2024.pubpub.org/) (the "bake off" stream).
 Many thanks to Micky, Dries, and the rest of the conference team for including me in the program.

 My presentation was unfortunately a little undercooked.
-Many of the ingredients were there, but without enough time in the coding oven, and so I focused the presentation on siplicity's backend application (the GRPC server), which didn't make for an appetizing meal.
+Many of the ingredients were there, but without enough time in the coding oven, and so I focused the presentation on Siplicity's backend application (the GRPC server), which didn't make for an appetizing meal.

 OK, enough with the cooking puns!
-Here's the demo of siplicity I would have liked to have given:
+Here's the demo of Siplicity I would have liked to have given:

 {{< video >}}

-In this video you can see that much of siplicity's basic functionality is now implemented in the frontend.
+In this video you can see that much of Siplicity's basic functionality is now implemented in the frontend.

 The video demonstrates: